 If you care about your legacy as a business owner, then neglecting your exit strategy is a terrible mistake.
 Your strategy must take into account your company’s current situation using realistic guidelines, and your succession plan should be equally well-prepared.
 And if your situation changes in the future (and it will), don’t be afraid to adjust your exit strategy accordingly.

-If your business is part of the transportation industry, then consider hiring a specialized broker like the Tenney Group to assist you with the sale of your current business or the purchase of a new business.
-Tenney is an industry leader, and their experts can assist you with ever step of the negotiating process.
-From pricing your business to navigating the closing paperwork, Tenney’s got you covered.
+If your business is part of the transportation industry, then consider hiring a specialized transportation business broker to assist you with the sale of your current business or the purchase of a new business.